panzi/punktum/README.md

 environment) then `\n` and `\r` in double quoted strings are replaced with newlines and carrige returns.

-The way the regular expression used to parse quoted strings works means that if the last quote in a file is escaped (`\"`) it is taken as the ending quote of a quoted value anyway.
+The way the used regular expression parses quoted strings works means that if the last quote in a file is escaped (`\"`) it is taken as the ending quote of a quoted value anyway.